Bell Hill

 Provide proof of residency and income on the application.
 Seniors 60+ facing disconnection or past-due bills can access extra crisis help.

 Qualified households may receive up to $1,400, paid directly to utilities.
-The assistance helps keep your home comfortable year‑round.
+The assistance helps keep your home comfortable year-round with new technologies.

 When Do You Need to Apply for 2025‑2026 Assistance?